SJLennon/IBM-i-RPG-Free-CLP-Code/README.md

 A service program to add 1 to an alpha-numeric string of any length.

+## DATEADJ

+A command to add or subtract from a date in a CL program

 ## DATE_UDF

 SQL User Defined Functions to convert legacy dates to true dates.
 Written in RPG.